brisa-build/brisa/packages/docs/building-your-application/deploying/docker.md

 ENTRYPOINT [ "bun", "run", "start", "--filter", "@example/brisa-app" ]
 ```

-That's it for now.
-Feel free to come say hi or ask more questions on Brisa's Discord.
+That's all for now.
+Feel free to reach out or ask more questions on [Brisa's Discord](https://discord.com/invite/MsE9RN3FU4).